sheshh00/Algo_Finals/README.md

 # Algo_Finals

 # Quick select Algorithm
+Selection algorithm to find the kth smallest or largest element in an unordered list.

 # Face Run game
 An inspired game of flappy bird and dinosaur game just like in the website when offline.
 In this game, instead of dinosaur, dino or bird, your face will be the player.